openrndr/orx/orx-boofcv/README.md

 # orx-boofcv

-An extension that simplifies the use of the BoofCV computer vision library inside OPENRNDR.
+Helper functions to ease working with the BoofCV computer vision library and its data types.

 BoofCV is an open source library written from scratch for real-time computer vision.
 Its functionality covers a range of subjects,